justinmc/meteor-backbone-boilerplate/README.md

 All of these features are demostrated in the demo, so check it out live at <a href="http://backbone-boilerplate.meteor.com/">backbone-boilerplate.meteor.com</a> or dive into the code to see how it all works.

+## Usage

+Just clone the repository, run `meteor` in the root directory, and start hacking in your own project like normal.
+All that's provided is a starting point for your projects and a basic demo.